 Will the real Charles Shaw please stand up?

 He obtained degrees from West Point and Stanford Business School.
 He worked as an investment banker in France and spent his summers wearing polo shirts in Nantucket.
-He could sniff a glass of Gamay Nouveau and pick out the “notes of banana.”
+He could sniff a glass of Gamay Nouveau and pick out the notes of banana.

-In the early ‘70s, while banking in Paris, Shaw fell deeply in love with the craft of winemaking.
+After a chance encounter with a famous sommelier in Paris, Shaw fell deeply in love with the craft of winemaking.

-His flagship Beaujolais — which retailed for $13.50 ($35 today), and won international acclaim.
-“It had an amazing garnet color and was really quite striking, he later told Thrillist.
+His flagship Beaujolais — which retailed for $13.50 ($57 today) — won international acclaim.
+“It had an amazing garnet color and was really quite striking,” he later told Thrillist.
 “I liked to drink it with a Tiffany’s all-purpose glass.”

-Then, in the late ’80s, things began to fall apart.
+But in the late ’80s, things began to fall apart.

 The box wine baron